 Lexin Zhou

-I am a research intern at Microsoft, advised by Dr. Xing Xie and Prof. Jose Hernandez-Orallo.
-I did my master’s in NLP & HCI at the University of Cambridge, supervised by Prof. Andreas Vlachos.
+I am a research assistant at Microsoft, advised by Dr. Xing Xie and Prof. Jose Hernandez-Orallo, and an incoming PhD candidate at Princeton University, to be advised by Prof. Peter Henderson at the POLARIS Lab.
+I did my master’s in CS at the University of Cambridge, supervised by Prof. Andreas Vlachos.
 Prior to that, I did my BSc in Data Science at the Universitat Politècnica de València, where I got into research by working with Prof. Jose Hernandez-Orallo.

 news